IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 The script needs to be able to access the Dataverse database, in order to obtain the lists of files that have changed since the last backup and need to be copied.
-The script can use PostgresQL running on a remote server.
-Just make sure that the remote server is configured to allow connections from the host running the backup script; and that PostgresQL is allowing database access from this host too.
+The script can use PostgreSQL running on a remote server.
+Just make sure that the remote server is configured to allow connections from the host running the backup script; and that PostgreSQL is allowing database access from this host too.

 Configure the access credentials as in the example below: